The Phase Space for the Einstein-Yang-Mills Equations and the First Law of Black Hole Thermodynamics: The Constraint Submanifold

 We are now able to apply the implicit function theorem to prove the level sets of $\Phi$ are smooth submanifolds of $\mathcal{F}$. \begin{theorem} For any $(s,S_i,\sigma_a)\in\mathcal{N}^*$, the set

 is a Hilbert submanifold of $\mathcal{F}$. \end{theorem} \begin{proof} We simply must establish that $D\Phi$ is surjective and splits its domain into the direct sum of the $Ker(D\Phi)$ and a complementary subspace, then the result follows from the implicit function theorem.
 Since $D\Phi$ is bounded, the kernel is closed and hence splits.
 The codomain splits as $\mathcal{N}^*=\overline{\Ran(D\Phi)}\oplus \coker(D\Phi)$, but from proposition \ref{trivialkernel}, $\coker(D\Phi)$ is trivial.
-To establish surjectivity, we simply must show that $D\Phi$ has closed range.\\ Consider variations of the form
+To establish surjectivity, we simply must show that $D\Phi$ has closed range.